microsoft/pxt/docs/blog/microbit/2020-release.md

 ### In-context translation

-Remember, we have support for in-context translations (https://makecode.com/blog/translations-in-context), so it’s easier than ever to localize MakeCode for your language.
+Remember, we have support for [in-context translations](https://makecode.com/blog/translations-in-context), so it’s easier than ever to localize MakeCode for your language.

 ![In-context translation](/static/blog/microbit/2020-release/xlate-in-context.gif)